CurveDocs/curve-docs/docs/stableswap-ng_exchange/pools/plainpool.md

     Returns: admin fee (`uint256`).

     !!!info
-        This value is set at 50% (5000000000) and is a constantant, meaning it cannot be changed.
+        This value is set at 50% (5000000000) and is a constant, meaning it cannot be changed.

     ??? quote "Source code"